assets management, financial, utilities, funding, project financing, assets

 While the futurists may proclaim that data will one day be the electric utility’s greatest asset, it is the physical assets such as substations, transformers, circuit breakers, poles and wires that utilities must keep healthy today in order to maintain reliability and keep electrons flowing safely to their customers.

-Sessions in this track will help attendees develop an understanding of how utilities are managing M&D activities from reactive to proactive using condition monitoring and trend evaluation.
-It will also cover how utilities are digitalizing substations using IEC 61850.
+Sessions in this track will help attendees develop an understanding of how utilities are managing M&D activities from reactive to proactive using condition monitoring and trend evaluation, including the role that geospatial technologies play in these activities.
+Sessions here will also cover how utilities are digitalizing substations using IEC 61850.

 Attendees will learn how a new breed of asset manager is creating decision support methodologies that assist in repair, replacement and other maintenance decisions by obtaining additional insights into asset performance management, asset strategy and asset investment planning.